epfl-ada/ada-2021-project-dataoverflow/README.md

 2. How do these topics vary over time?

-​    After extracting all the topics the western press associate China with, we are interested in how the main topics people associate with China change over time.
+​    After extracting all the topics the western press associate China with, we are interested in how the main topics people tends to associate with China in different years.
 Will the topics change when big events happen?
 And will there be any topic that the press associate China with all the time?
 This result will help us to connect our data with the big events these years.

 3. What are the attitudes of the Western press towards these topics?
 Have these attitudes ever changed?

 ​    What interest us most is the attitudes these quotations show towards China.
 We believe that these quotes represent the attitude of the speakers and the media towards China, and to some extent, the views of the public towards China.
-For instance, there may likely be a negative attitude towards china in the quotations related to Covid-19.
-We will also anayze these attitudes as they change over time.
+For instance, there will be a negative attitude towards china in the quotations related to Covid-19.
+Also, we will do this in the time slot to see if there are any differences.

 4. Do attitudes differ between different speakers?